FlowFuse/website/src/handbook/sales/pricing.md

 Internal documents:
 - [Price list with volume discounts](https://docs.google.com/spreadsheets/d/1q1OEo_5fr20txl__bJDR1cFrzv3qzvLLXcgEVFq6h68)

+### Generating a Quote and Order Form

+Quotes are generated through HubSpot.
+Each quote should link to the subsciption agreement as well as include "Order Form" in the description.

 ### Generating a license

 For self-managed installs a license needs to be generated and installed to